Skip to article frontmatterSkip to article content

 Thrust

 In the last module, the expression for thrust from a rocket (or any propulsion system relying on an exhaust jet) was given.
-Let’s now derive that, by considering a rocket undergoing a static test fire (where it is held in place by a test stand that counteracts the thrust force).
+Let’s now derive that, by considering a rocket undergoing a static test fire as shown in Figure 1, where it is held in place by a test stand that counteracts the thrust force.

 Fx=m˙Voutm˙VinRx+D+Ae(pape)=m˙Ve ,\sum F_x = \dot{m} V_{\text{out}} - \cancel{\dot{m} V_{\text{in}}} \\ R_x + \cancel{D} + A_e (p_a - p_e) = \dot{m} V_e \;,